coltekin/gk-treebank/docs/index.md

     and _Ali kendi yaptı_.
 - The annotation of the subordinate clauses with _gibi_ and _diye_ are unclear: are they core arguments?
+- Unalysis of (redundant) reflexive: it gets different relations in _benim kendim oturacağım_ and _kendim oturacağım_
+- Adjectival verbs with no subordinating suffixes like _anlaşılır_ _görülmüş_ do not have any morphological indication that they are subordinate clauses